Get Your Game On!

 This manner of breaking a group into smaller groups helps you to disperse cliques and shows people that their group will not always be filled with those with whom they expect to share things in common.

-These are only two examples of thousands of team-building exercises that you can utilise in all manner of life, not just in school or work, but even among siblings and families.
+These are only two examples of thousands of ice-breakers and team-building exercises that you can utilise in all manner of life, not just in school or work, but even among siblings and families.
 They help to build a feeling of commonality among people who may never before have worked together or got along well.